zfcampus/zf-hal/README.md

 ### User Configuration

-This module utilizes the top level key `zf-hal` for user configuration
+This module utilizes the top level key `zf-hal` for user configuration.

 #### Key: `renderer`

-This is a configuration array is used to configure the `zf-hal` `Hal` service plugin.
+This is a configuration array used to configure the `zf-hal` `Hal` view helper/controller plugin.
 It consists of the following keys:

-- `default_hydrator` - if this value is present, this hydrator will be used as the default hydrator from the Hal plugin.
+- `default_hydrator` - when present, this named hydrator service will be used as the default hydrator by the `Hal` plugin when no hydrator is configured for an entity class.
-- `render_embedded_entities` - boolean, default is true, to embed entities in response
+- `render_embedded_entities` - boolean, default `true`, to render full embedded entities in HAL responses; if `false`, embedded entities will contain only their relational links.
-- `render_collections` - boolean, default is true, to render collections in HAL responses
+- `render_collections` - boolean, default is `true`, to render collections in HAL responses; if `false`, only a collection's relational links will be rendered.
-- `hydrators` - a class to service name map of hydrators that HAL can use when hydrating
+- `hydrators` - a map of entity class names to hydrator service names that the `Hal` plugin can use when hydrating entities.

 #### Key: `metadata_map`

+The metadata map is used to hint to the `Hal` plugin how it should render objects of specific class types.
+When the `Hal` plugin encounters an object found in the metadata map, it will use the configuration for that class when creating a representation; this information typically indicates how to generate relational links, how to serialize the object, and whether or not it represents a collection.

+Each class in the metadata map may contain one or more of the following configuration keys:

-- `entity_identifier_name` - name of property used for the id
+- `entity_identifier_name` - name of the class property (after serialization) used for the identifier.
-- `route_name` - a back-reference to the router route name for this resource
+- `route_name` - a reference to the route name used to generate `self` relational links for the collection or entity.
-- `route_identifier_name` - the identifier name in the route to be mapped to the resource id
+- `route_identifier_name` - the identifier name used in the route that will represent the entity identifier in the URI path.
+This is often different than the `entity_identifier_name` as each variable segment in a route must have a unique name.
-- `hydrator` - the hydrator service to use for hydrating this resource
+- `hydrator` - the hydrator service name to use when serializing an entity.
-- `is_collection` - boolean; set to true for collections
+- `is_collection` - boolean; set to `true` when the class represents a collection.
-- `links` - an array of configuration for constructing relational links, structure:
+- `links` - an array of configuration for constructing relational links; see below for the structure of links.
+- `entity_route_name` - route name for embedded entities of a collection.
+- `route_params` - an array of route parameters to use for link generation.
+- `route_options` - an array of options to pass to the router during link generation.
+- `url` - specific URL to use with this resource, if not using a route.

+The `links` property is an array of arrays, each with the following structure:

 ```php
 array(
     'rel'   => 'link relation',